 2020 has posed unique challenges for clinicians and clients alike.
 Join the Telehealth Certification Institute for a free, virtual panel discussion featuring leading mental health experts on, “Identifying and Treating Compassion Fatigue in Healthcare Professionals."
 Participants will learn how current and past stressors contribute to countertransference, compassion fatigue, and burnout.
-Attendees will also evaluate their existing self-care routines and discover new, creative approaches.
-This free event will take place December 4th, 2020 from 1:00p-2:30p EST (10:00a-11:30a PST); 1.5 CE credits are available for behavioral healthcare practitioners.
-Join us LIVE to ask questions and participate in the self-care breakout afterwards.
+Participants will evaluate their existing self-care routines and discover new, creative approaches.

 FAQs About our Free Webinars

 Register: This webinar is FREE, and we are pleased to be able to offer you CEs as a part of this important dialogue.
 So that you can attend and we can provide you these CEs, you are required to:

 - Login and access the direct link to the webinar through your account